keithbuhler/keithbuhler.github.io/_posts/2016-07-07-writing-tools.md

 # Writing Tools #

-As an academic and writer, I enjoy exploring new software and workflow processes.
-Nothing is wrong with using Microsoft Word or Apple Pages or Google Drive; at the end of the day, I need a reliable set of tools with which to capture and publish thoughts.
+Nothing is wrong with using Microsoft Word or Apple Pages; at the end of the day, you just need a reliable set of tools with which to capture and publish thoughts.
+There are many innovative tools and methods that have the potential to unlock your imagination and productivity.

-But there are many innovative tools and methods that have the potential to unlock your imagination and productivity.
-Here are a few tools I have used or use regularly.
-The tools are organized from Easy to Hard.
+As an academic and a writer, I enjoy exploring new software and workflow processes.
+Here are a few tools I have used or use regularly, organized from Easy to Hard.

 ## Easy ##